waveform80/pisense/docs/quickstart.rst

 The miniature joystick at the bottom right of the Sense HAT is exceedingly useful as a basic interface for Raspberry Pis without a keyboard.
-The joystick actually emulates a keyboard (which in some circumstances is very annoying) but it's simpler, and more useful, to use the library's facilities to read the joystick rather than trying to read the keyboard.
+The joystick actually emulates a keyboard (which in some circumstances is useful and in others, very annoying) but it's simpler to use the library's facilities to read the joystick rather than trying to treat it as a keyboard.
 The :meth:`~SenseStick.read` method can be used to wait for an event from the joystick.
 Type the following then briefly tap the joystick to the right:

 .. code-block:: pycon